Sudan Humanitarian Aid Commission: Laws and agreements

 HAC organize the International Organization work in Sudan by the Technical agreements and Country Agreements.
 HAC also monitor and insure the enforcing of laws concerning the composition and operation of local and international NGOs, as well as UN agents and other multilateral aid agencies.

+Role during the civil war

+Since the outbreak of the civil war in April 2023, the HAC has operated under the Sudanese Armed Forces (SAF) and overseen the work of aid agencies in government-held areas.
+Humanitarian organisations and the UN have accused it of obstructing aid delivery through bureaucratic requirements, fees, and demands that HAC staff accompany aid missions.
+In territory it controls, the Rapid Support Forces established a parallel body, the Sudan Agency for Relief and Humanitarian Operations (SARHO), on 13 August 2023.